int128/terraform-aws-nat-instance/README.md

 Features:

-- Providing NAT for one or more private subnets
+- Providing NAT for private subnet(s)
-- Auto healing by the Auto Scaling Group
+- Auto healing using an auto scaling group
-- Saving cost by spot requests
+- Saving cost using a spot instance
-- Fixed public IP address using an Elastic IP and Elastic Network Interface
+- Fixed source IP address by reattaching ENI
-- Login with Systems Manager Session Manager
+- Supporting Systems Manager Session Manager

 Terraform 0.12 is required.

+**Warning**: Generally you should use a NAT gateway.
+This module provides a very low cost solution for testing purpose.

 ## Getting Started